brobeson/ctest-lab/docs/index.md

 <!-- prettier-ignore -->
 > ❗ **WARNING**
 >
-> This extension is still a preview.
-You can discover tests and filter tests in
+> This extension is still a preview lacking some major functionality.
-> VS Code.
-You cannot run tests, yet.
-See the road map below.

 ## Why CTest Lab